DannyPerez29/reproducibleRes-testing/README.md

     -snakemake -c 1
     -snakemake --dag creates the dag raw information -dot -Tpng creates the visualization of dag data in png.
 It needs to be pipetted to a new file.

+Following the recomendation of [Patrick Schloss](https://www.youtube.com/watch?v=nNKwcIfcwgo&list=PLmNrK_nkqBpK6iqwN3QeQyXqI6DrcGgIm&index=4).

+Useful commands from this episode:

+    -tar xvzf decompress the data
+    -du -sh shows the quantification of the space used